CNRResistanceAntibiotic/readMapper/README.md

 # readMapper

-This repository is done for the purpose of versioning tools in CNR "Résistance aux antibiotiques".
+This repository is done for the purpose of version tools in CNR "Résistance aux antibiotiques".

-We warns you to dont clone this repository.
+We warns you to do not clone this repository.